Davidcode-png/Black-and-White/README.md

 # Black-and-White
-A script using python and machine learning to convert monochrome images to colored images
+A script using python and computer vision to convert monochrome images to colored images